avramidis/nystagmus-optimisation/README.md

 ## Nystagmus Optimisation ##

-This repositosy includes MATLAB code for the optimisation of occulomotor model to nystagmus waveforms.
+This repositosy includes MATLAB code for the optimisation of occulomotor models to nystagmus waveforms.

 This code was developed for the work presented in the publication: